Liljestrand House: House

 The Liljestrands presented Ossipoff with demanding requirements, while the topography and highly variable daily weather conditions—sun, wind, and rain—imposed further constraints.
 The house is on two terraces, with the carport, entrance, and main part of the long, narrow house on the uphill terrace, and a lower story opening onto the downhill terrace.
 On a third, lower tier is a swimming pool.
 The upper side of the house is well sheltered from frequent mountain showers, while low-lying wooden louvers draw cooling breezes toward the larger openings on the side facing downhill.
 A long, open-sided recreation room extends beneath the bedrooms and faces onto a wide lawn.
 The large master bedroom at one end is angled to preserve an old stand of eucalyptus trees, and a sharp, wraparound deck juts out from the living room end of the house, overlooking the pool, the treetops, and a wide expanse of the city and the leeward side of the island stretching into the distance.
 Every room has a view.

 The house is made of wood frame with retaining walls of concrete block in support.
 Large glass windows under overhanging eaves combine with carefully placed partitions to provide both shade and filtered daylight.
 Interior walls of redwood are bleach-stained to mute the color and highlight the grain.
 The staircase, built-in cabinets, countertops, and several pieces of furniture were fashioned from the fine wood of a single, large monkeypod tree.
 The open-beamed ceiling adds to the spaciousness of the living rooms, while a sandstone fireplace with copper hood lends a simultaneous feel of coziness.

-The exterior landscaping was designed by the noted landscape architects, Robert and Catherine Thompson, who were friends of the family, and the house has been carefully maintained by the architect, Bob Liljestrand, the eldest son of the original owners.
+The exterior landscaping was designed by the noted landscape architects, Robert and Catherine Thompson, who were friends of the family.

+Liljestrand Foundation

+The mission of the Liljestrand Foundation is to preserve and share Liljestrand House - a defining work of Hawaii architect Vladimir Ossipoff - and foster dialogue on imaginative design.

+Upon Howard Liljestrand’s passing in 2004, his four children inherited Liljestrand House.
+Recognizing the architectural and historic importance of the property, the family embarked on an 11-year quest to not only save the house but to make it available to the public.

+Liljestrand Foundation was created by the Liljestrand family in 2007 with the vision of preserving Liljestrand House, its site and archives, and making that preservation beneficial to the global community.
+After nearly 8 years of estate settlement challenges, ownership of Liljestrand House was transferred to the Foundation in December 2015.
+The family retains no ownership of the property, the house or the contents.

+Bob Liljestrand was the eldest son of Howard and Betty Liljestrand and served as President and Founding Director of the Foundation until his passing in 2021.
+Bob’s son Shan Liljestrand currently serves as President of the Foundation.
+Members of the volunteer Board of Directors provide strategic guidance and support.

+Preservation of the house is made possible through donations and public tour and program revenues.